Guest viewing limit reached

 You're statement that "Male pattern baldness is passed from mother to son, not father to son" is indeed innaccurate and an outdated way at looking at MPB.

-I'vre read that study before (as well as many other studies and articles over the years).
+I'vre read Invalid Link Removed before (as well as many other studies and articles over the years).
 It was based off of a 1916 study and it only indicated (at that time) that a specific AR-type gene comes from the X chromosome on the mother's side and that early-onset AGA is most-often associated with this gene.
 What it cannot explain is why some men with that specific gene don't go bald and why some me without that gene do go bald.
 There is more than 1 gene involved in MPB, even though one gene is thought to skew heavily toward early-onset AGA.

 If you have this specific gene type in the AR gene block, yes you are more likely to go bald and at an early age, but this is not the only factor for MPB.
 Science has proven that there are bald men out there that do not have that inherited AR gene from the maternal side.
 Newer science also shows that gentic factors from both the maternal and paternal side are factors in MPB.
 The truth of the matter is that we are still in the 'amoeba' stage of understanding the human gene structure, as well as what specific factors cause expression of particular genes.
 What we discover today will be refuted tomorrow.
 It's the nature of evolution.